 Rory O'Connell's effortlessly stylish early-Georgian farmhouse in tranquil and picturesque Ballycotton, Co Cork, is an amazing mixture of old and modern, with a touch of quirky.
 A chef, award-winning author and teacher at Ballymaloe Cookery School, O'Connell says his mustard-coloured L-shaped house is a testament to his combined love of food and interiors, both inherited from his mother, who had a great eye: "We were surrounded by lovely things when we were growing up.
 I absorbed that because I was interested."

-Around 20 years ago, Rory studied interior design and worked as a designer for some years before returning to the Ballymaloe kitchen, where he has been teaching ever since.
-He spotted the house long before it came up for sale, and renovating the dilapidated structure and the extensive gardens were truly a labour of love, albeit a slow one: ?The electrics were shot and there was no plumbing to speak of.
-It was really a question of starting from scratch.?
+Rory studied interior design and worked as a designer for some years before eventually returning to Ballymaloe to co-found the cookery school with his sister Darina Allen, where he has been teaching ever since.
+He spotted the house long before it came up for sale, and renovating the dilapidated structure and the extensive gardens were truly a labour of love, albeit a slow one.
+"The electrics were shot and there was no plumbing to speak of.
+It was really a question of starting from scratch."

 Over the years, he added more features to the structure, filling it with extraordinary vintage finds from his travels, while keeping its original farmhouse feel: "I wanted to introduce more light but I didn't want to mess around with the fabric of the house."
 More recently he added a bright, spacious open-plan kitchen-and-dining area that looks out onto the pretty gardens, where his chickens like to peck and scratch - and where Rory likes to unwind after his cookery classes.